Chapter 13.20

 13.20.110 Construction requirements.

-No person shall construct, excavate or maintain any privy, vault, cesspool, septic tank, sewage treatment works, sewer pipes or conduits for the treatment and discharge of sewage or impure waters or substances offensive, injurious or dangerous to health whereby they shall overflow lands except where the person is complying with established requirements of the Central Valley Regional Pollution Control Board of the state.
-(Prior code § 9086)
+No person shall construct, excavate or maintain any privy, vault, cesspool, septic tank, sewage treatment works, sewer pipes or conduits for the treatment and discharge of sewage or impure waters or substances offensive, injurious or dangerous to health whereby they shall overflow lands except where the person is complying with established requirements of the State Water Resources Control Board, Regional Water Quality Control Board, and the city.
+(Ord.
+1367 § 2, 2026; prior code § 9086)

 13.20.120 Privy—Permit—Granting conditions.

-No privies shall be permitted and no permit therefor shall be granted, except under the following conditions:
+No privies shall be permitted and no permit therefor shall be granted, except for temporary vault privies under the following conditions:

-1. The enforcement agency, in every case, may determine whether or not it is practicable to provide running water and proper means of sewage disposal and, if it decides that it is not practicable to provide running water, shall issue a special permit in writing authorizing the noninstallation of plumbing fixtures.
-The permit shall be made in duplicate, and a copy shall remain on file with the enforcement agency;
+A. The utilities director, in every case, may determine whether or not it is practicable to provide running water and proper means of sewage disposal and, if it decides that it is not practicable to provide running water, shall issue a special temporary permit in writing authorizing the noninstallation of plumbing fixtures.
+The permit shall be made in duplicate, and a copy shall remain on file with the city;

-2. When a permit authorizing the noninstallation of a water closet is issued, a privy or toilet other than a water closet for the deposit of fecal matter, urine, or sewage may be installed.
-A privy shall consist of a pit at least three feet deep covered by a shelter sufficient to afford privacy and protection from the elements.
-Openings in the shelter shall be closed by metal mosquito screening, and the door to the shelter shall close automatically by means of a spring or other device;
+B. When a permit authorizing the noninstallation of a water closet is issued, a temporary vault privy or toilet other than a water closet for the deposit of fecal matter, urine, or sewage may be installed;

 13.20.130 Privy—Removal.

-When running water becomes available and proper sewage disposal becomes practicable, any privy installed pursuant to this chapter shall be completely removed; the place where it was located shall be properly disinfected; and it shall be replaced by one or more individual water closets meeting the requirements of this part relating to water closets in buildings.
-(Prior code § 9088)
+Within sixty days of the day upon which running water becomes available and in which a public sanitary sewer collection system becomes available to a property served by a privy, a direct connection shall be made to the public sanitary sewer collection system in compliance with this chapter; any privy installed pursuant to this chapter shall be completely removed; the place where it was located shall be properly disinfected; and it shall be replaced by one or more individual water closets meeting the requirements of this part relating to water closets in buildings.
+(Ord.
+1367 § 2, 2026; prior code § 9088)

 13.20.140 Privy—Application.

 The provisions of this chapter apply to privies existing within the city.
 No person shall maintain a privy which fails to conform to the standards set forth herein.
-(Prior code § 9089)
+(Ord.
+1367 § 2, 2026; prior code § 9089)

 13.20.160 Permit—Denial conditions.